NXIVM: Sentencing and appeals for Raniere and Bronfman

 On September 30, 2020, Judge Nicholas G. Garaufis of the United States District Court for the Eastern District of New York sentenced Clare Bronfman to six years and nine months in federal prison.
-The sentence was more severe than guidelines, with Garaufis stating that, "Raniere and his adherents appear to understand Ms. Bronfman’s continued loyalty—even after his trial and conviction, during which all the details of his sexual abuse and exploitation became known to the world."
+The sentence was more severe than those recommended by guidelines, with Garaufis stating that, "Raniere and his adherents appear to understand Ms. Bronfman’s continued loyalty—even after his trial and conviction, during which all the details of his sexual abuse and exploitation became known to the world."

 Ronald S. Sullivan Jr., attorney for Bronfman, called the sentence "an abomination."
 Sullivan filed notice of appeal on October 7, 2020.
-Bronfman may only appeal the sentence, as she has forfeited the right to appeal her conviction as part of her plea.
+Bronfman only could appeal the sentence, as she forfeited the right to appeal her conviction as part of her plea.

 Bronfman initially served her sentence in Federal Detention Center, Philadelphia.
 She is presently imprisoned at Federal Correctional Institution, Danbury.

-On October 27, 2020, federal judge Nicholas Garaufis sentenced Raniere to a prison term of 120 years (effectively a life sentence) in prison and fined him $1.75 million.
+On October 27, 2020, federal judge Nicholas Garaufis sentenced Raniere to a prison term of 120 years in prison and fined him $1.75 million.
 Attorneys for Keith Raniere gave notice of appeal of both his conviction and sentence on November 4, 2020.

 In January 2021, Raniere was transferred from Metropolitan Detention Center, Brooklyn to begin serving his 120-year sentence.
 The Federal Bureau of Prisons first transferred him temporarily to United States Penitentiary, Lewisburg, a medium-security penitentiary, followed by a transfer to his permanent prison at United States Penitentiary, Tucson.
-The facility in Tucson, Arizona is noted as the sole facility in the federal prison system that is both specially-designated for sex offenders and also at maximum-security level.
+The facility in Tucson, Arizona, is noted as the sole facility in the federal prison system that is both specially designated for sex offenders and also at maximum-security level.

 In a hearing on restitution claims against Raniere, criminal defense attorney Marc Fernich represented Keith Raniere and stated that Bronfman had paid his fee.

 Oral arguments on both Raniere and Bronfman's appeals were heard before the United States Court of Appeals for the Second Circuit on May 3, 2022.
 On December 9, 2022, the federal appeals court upheld the convictions and sentences for Keith Raniere and Clare Bronfman.